 There are many cosmetic procedures that help women feel a little more happy and comfortable in their skin.
-Breast augmentation, which helps in transferring your body fat to your chest area, is just one of the many surgeries to help women feel more confident in their bodies.
+Breast augmentation, which helps in transferring your body fat to your chest area, is just one of the many surgical options for breast augmentation.

 Who Should Undergo Autologous Breast Augmentation?